 This exciting new building at FortWhyte Farms will help expand the youth program by providing a dedicated space for woodworking.
 In addition to the skills youth are already learning — gardening, cooking, and leadership to name a few — youth will now also gain hands-on experience in a growing trade in Manitoba: carpentry.

 By using Passive House building techniques, the Ben and Rose Puchniak Woodworking Studio is an example of how sustainability can be achieved when we stay committed to our mission.
-Sun Certified reduced their environmental waste by using organic building materials, insulation made from recycled paper, and focused on indoor temperature management to reduce the need for heating and air conditioning throughout the changing seasons.
+The building’s design reduces environmental waste by using organic building materials, insulation made from recycled paper, and focused on indoor temperature management to reduce the need for heating and air conditioning throughout the changing seasons.